shyndman/lmnop-transcribe/memory-bank/progress.md

 ## Known Issues

 -   Delayed and batched processing of `evdev` events when audio recording is active, leading to an unresponsive stop trigger.
-This is a known challenge with `python-evdev`'s asynchronous read loop.
+The `playSound` function, specifically the execution of `pw-play` within it, has been identified as the direct cause of this delay.
 -   A Pylance error in `recorder.py` related to `asyncio.create_task` (potential false positive or secondary issue).
 -   Log inconsistencies (duplicate messages with different timestamp formats).